bheckServices/n8n-install/README.md

 sudo bash ./scripts/docker_cleanup.sh
 ```

-This can be useful for removing old images and freeing up space, but be aware that it will remove all unused data.
+**⚠️ WARNING:** This will remove ALL unused data including volumes.
+Use with caution!

 ## Important Links